choutz/exotransit/README.md

 # exotransit

 A Python pipeline for detecting and characterizing exoplanet transits from Kepler photometry.
-Given a star name, it downloads the light curve, searches for periodic transit signals, fits a physical model using MCMC, and derives planet properties with full uncertainty propagation.
+Given a star name, it downloads the light curve, searches for periodic transit signals, fits a physical transit model using MCMC, and derives planet properties with full uncertainty propagation.

 **Live app: [exotransit.streamlit.app](https://exotransit.streamlit.app/)**